verveguy/tabs2tana/README.md

 To bootstrap this git repo into Chrome locally, first clone the repo.
 Then run `npm install` and `npm run build`.
-Got to Chrome extension manager, turn on Developer mode and `load unpacked` the `dist` directory.
+Go to Chrome extension manager, turn on Developer mode and `load unpacked` the `dist` directory.

 The format used on the clipboard is very simple: